ResearchScientist/Notes-Project-Management/Project-Lifecycle/1-Initiate/Assumptions.md

 Prioritize high risk + low effort assumptions.

+# Mitigate Assumptions

+Facilitate an activity for discovering and defining a mitigation plan for each high likeliness / high impact assumption as well as  each high risk / low effort assumption.

 # Document Assumptions

 Once the assumptions have been identified and prioritized log them into a document.